zhliau/fika-spt-server-docker/README.md

 ```

 This will download the forced version release, and use that to update your server files.
-This will disable the SPT auto-update feature, since you will be running your container out of sync with the expected image version.
+Using this parameter will disable the SPT auto-update feature, since you will be running your container out of sync with the expected image version.

+The image will use the presence of the archive as the indicator that the server version has been forced by this parameter.
+If you wish to reinstall the server, remove the `SPT-<VERSION_NUMBER>-<EFT_BUILD_NUMBER>-<SPT_GIT_SHA>.7z` archive in your serverfiles directory.

 ## Automatically download & install additional mods
 Instead of manually downloading and installing the other mods you want, you can have the server do it for you at boot!